ashleemboyer/ashleemboyer/src/posts/2020-02/my-favorite-resource-for-making-accessible-custom-components.md

 # W3C's WAI-ARIA Authoring Practices

 If you don't already know, W3C (The World Wide Web Consortium) is "an international community that develops open standards to ensure the long-term growth of the Web."
-The have an initiative called The Web Accessibility Initiative (WAI), which provides "strategies, standards, and resources" for making the web more accessible to disabled people.
+They have an initiative called The Web Accessibility Initiative (WAI), which provides "strategies, standards, and resources" for making the web more accessible to disabled people.
 There is a wealth of information here and it's easy to get overwhelmed by it.
 That's why I recommend starting with the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/) when you're ready to start looking at some technical documentation on accessibility.

 ![Screenshot of the WAI-ARIA Authoring Practices webpage.](https://dev-to-uploads.s3.amazonaws.com/i/n12gavis3ns73vbhfx7i.png)